apache/camel-website/content/blog/2022/03/camel-release-stats/index.md

 ** The totals and average release stats rules out patch releases to avoid duplicated issues.
 That doesn't mean of course patch releases aren't important.
 Exactly the opposite, when more projects would put that much attention to LTS Patch releases as Camel, then the world would be a happier place...

-Of course this wasn't the last release of Camel 3, 3.16.0 is just around the corner.
+Of course, this wasn't the last release of Camel 3, 3.16 is just around the corner.

 **Sources:**